Don’t you just love ideas that turn old, unused items into something new and interesting?

 Tip: your fingertips will get clumpy, dry medium buildup quickly.
 Either wipe it off on a rag as you go or just rub it off (like we used to do as kids with Elmer’s glue) to avoid getting clumps of medium stuck into your painting.
 You can put some strips of paper between your fingers for quick access.

-If you carry your work over on to the edge of your canvas, you’ll have a more finished looking piece that won’t require framing when you’re finished.
-Trim strips that extend past the edge or paint with medium all the way around to the back of the canvas.
+If you carry your work over onto the edge of your canvas, you’ll have a more finished-looking piece that won’t require framing when you’re finished.
+Trim strips that extend past the edge or paint with the medium all the way around to the back of the canvas.

-Apply a thin layer of matte medium to the face of your photocopy image and the area on your canvas that you’ll be applying it, and stick it down.
+Apply a thin layer of matte medium to the face of your photocopy image and the area on your canvas that you’ll be applying it to, and stick it down.